gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### General

-   The DTLS Connection ID SHOULD NOT be included in the DTLS records as it is not needed, the DTLS chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
-Avoiding overhead and addition implementation requirements on DTLS implementation.
+   The DTLS Connection ID SHOULD NOT be included in the DTLS records as it is not needed, avoiding overhead and addition implementation requirements on DTLS implementation.

    The DTLS record length field is normally not needed as the DTLS Chunk provides a length field unless multiple records are put in